 with Mikhail Chernov

-The Virtual Seminar on Climate Economics is an online seminar series open to everyone
+The Virtual Seminar on Climate Economics is a bi-weekly online seminar by leading researchers in climate economics and climate finance.
+This online seminar series is open to everyone

 interested in research on the economics of climate change.